process-analytics/bpmn-visualization-examples/README.md

 - [Compare `bpmn-visualization` with `bpmn-js`](./examples/misc/compare-with-bpmn-js/README.md) - compare the libraries on BPMN elements rendering, navigation and API usage
 - [Compare `bpmn-visualization` with `kie-editors-standalone`](./examples/misc/compare-with-kie-editors-standalone/README.md) - compare the libraries on BPMN elements rendering and API usage
+- [Play with the `bpmn-visualization` API in Codepen](https://codepen.io/process-analytics/pen/YzQzROg) - Experiment `bpmn-visualization` integration and API usage live in your browser

 ### `bpmn-visualization` usage in projects